jckett/Neural-Network-Comment-Classification/README.md

 # Neural Network Classifier

+Humans are relatively good at understanding which texts are related to each other and which photos possess similar qualities.
+But how do computers figure it out?
 This project builds a Neural Network classification models to fit image and text data.

+## The Data

+The data was directly provided, but can be found [here](https://tinyurl.com/y6vujlwl).

 ## Technologies